+One of the most critical parts of a vacuum system is the pump oil.
 Just as vacuum pumps can be considered the heart of the vacuum furnace, so too can the oil be thought of as its circulatory system.
 The selection and properties of the oil are critical to proper furnace operation.
-Pump oil serves different purposes in different types of pumps, and even has different functions within the same pump.
-In addition to lubrication, it helps provide the seal on rotary vane and other wet pumps, and serves as the media to propel the pumped gas via kinetic action in diffusion pumps.
+Pump oil serves different purposes in different types of pumps and even has different functions within the same pump.
+In addition to lubrication, it helps to provide the seal on the rotary vane and other wet pumps and serves as the media to propel the pumped gas via kinetic action in diffusion pumps.

 Different pump oil formulations are specifically designed for different pump applications and careful consideration must be given to the oil selection.
 Typical motor oil, for example, is not sufficiently refined for use in a vacuum pump,